 Chicago Bulls receive: Amir Johnson and Furkan Korkmaz, Houston 2018 second-round pick

 Philadelphia 76ers receive: Robin Lopez

 Philly is going to need another big that can provide some offense when Joel Embiid is out, which is inevitable as the year goes on.
 They should be in the market for a post in the next month.
-Lopez is a solid low block scorer averaging a career high 12.7 points for the Bulls.
+Lopez is a solid low block scorer averaging a career-high 12.7 points for the Bulls.
 Though Chicago loves what he brings to the young team and community, they can open up a good chunk of money for next summer while adding another pick.
-Johnson is a useful energy big off the back on a one-year contract, but will likely require less minutes to give Lauri Markkanen more burn.
-Forkmaz doesn’t really look to be in the 76ers’ plans with wing minutes occupied by young talent.
+Johnson is a useful energy big off the back on a one-year contract, but will likely require fewer minutes to give Lauri Markkanen more burn.
+Korkmaz doesn’t really look to be in the 76ers’ plans with wing minutes occupied by young talent.
 The Turkish rookie is a 6-foot-8 skilled shooting guard that can stretch the floor.
 At only 20, he would be able to hone his game for a team not yet ready to compete.